We are very excited to introduce our new online booking and payment system called magicbooking. This will give everyone

 Here are our Club Terms and Conditions.
 By accepting a place at our clubs, you are accepting our terms and conditions.

-We will be reintroducing our Breakfast Club from Monday 8th March 2021.
+Breakfast Club reopened on Monday 8th March 2021.
 The charge for this is £6 per day.
 We offer a 25% discount for siblings.
 In line with government guidance, places will only be available to support parents/carers to work, attend education and access medical care.

-Places are limited and can only be booked via magicbooking.
-If you have a confirmed Breakfast Club place, please bring your child(ren) to the main gate between 07:30 and 08:00 where a member of the Breakfast Club staff will there to greet you.
+Places can be booked via magicbooking and must be paid for in advance.
+If you have a confirmed Breakfast Club place, please bring your child(ren) to the main school gate between 07:30 and 08:00 where a member of the Breakfast Club staff will there to greet you.
 They will check your child’s name and against the register and arrange for them to go into the club.
 If you arrive after 08:00 your child will not be admitted.

 Children will be allocated their own table, be provided with breakfast and a range of activities.
 They will be taken to their class bubble at the start time for their year group.